VirtualMetric/virtualmetric-docs/docs/tutor/write-data-to-a-file.md

 <vm_root>\vmetric-director > dump_data.txt
 ```

-As **Director** is sending all its messages to our dump file, we will get any feedback from the terminal.
+As **Director** is sending all its messages to our dump file, we will _not_ get any feedback from the terminal.
 Again, you can interrupt the stream by pressing <kb-short>Ctrl+C</kb-short>.

-Since we did not specify any path for our file, it was created in the current directory.
-We can get its content through our terminal as:
+Since we did not specify any path for our file, it was created in the current directory, so we can get its contents through our terminal easily:

 ```PowerShell
 <vm_root>\Get-Content dump_data.txt